Victim, survivor of Sevier County plane crash identified

 Sevier County Coroner Rusty Williams says 67-year-old John Tackett of De Queen died when the Cessna 310 aircraft went down in a field about a mile south of the airport in DeQueen around 4:45 p.m.
 Sunday.
 According to the Sevier County Sheriff’s Office, the landowner heard the crash and walked outside to see the plane in flames.

-First responders were able to put out the fire, but Greer was pronounced dead at the scene.
+First responders were able to put out the fire, but Tackett was pronounced dead at the scene.

 Joe Greer, 77, of Horatio, survived the crash and was taken to a local hospital in critical condition.
 There is no word on his current condition.